 If a student must drop a class after the census date:

-Dropping a class after the census date may result in a student not meeting the satisfactory progress standards.
-A student not meeting the satisfactory progress standard may receive a financial aid suspension notification (please see Standards of Satisfactory Academic Progress [SAP] section).
-Be sure to read this notification carefully!
-It contains important information about what to do next.
+Withdrawing from a class after the census date may result in a student not meeting the satisfactory academic progress standards.
+A student not meeting these standards may receive a financial aid suspension notification (please see Standards of Satisfactory Academic Progress [SAP] section).

 If a student withdraws or fails to complete a semester: